WilliamYihaoZhang/SpotifyRecommendationAPP/README.md

 ### Executing program

 * My actively running website can be found under http://williamzhang.eu.pythonanywhere.com/
-* Note: only emails/spotify accounts that have been granted permission by me can use the website.
+* Note: only spotify accounts that have been granted permission by me can use the website.

 * Running the webserver on your own machine, after setting up as listed above, can be done as follows:
 ```